 Strategic Initiative 1.1: Increase skill agility and reduce skill gaps through upskilling and reskilling on key manufacturing technologies, innovation, and entrepreneurship.
 Skills development is one of the most pressing and timely challenges of the manufacturing industry.
-The KIC employs the EIT Manufacturing Competence Framework and Quality System for systematic skills development, catering to EIT Label requirements and industry demands, like digital transformation.
-Initiatives include the Digital Learning Platform (Skills.move) and Teaching and Learning Factories (TLFs).
+12 The KIC employs the EIT Manufacturing Competence Framework and Quality System for systematic skills development, catering to EIT Label requirements and industry demands, like digital transformation.
+Initiatives include the Digital Learning Platform (Skills.move/EIT Manufacturing Academy) and Teaching and Learning Factories (TLFs), which will be fully connected with the EIT Campus and Deep Tech Talent initiative Platform to create and benefit from the relevant synergies for shared marketing and other shared services, such as matching tools.
 The overall education and training offering, leveraging but not limited to the listed activities, shall be suitable for various skill-levels, with a focus on those aged 40+ to counter skill shortages.
 Activities have spread beyond the initial community, with an emphasis on RIS countries, and have boosted Teaching Factory Competitions and the Learning Factories network.
 Starting with 2023, EIT Manufacturing has adopted a new Quality Assurance system enabling the delivery of Labelled non-degree programmes to professionals and practitioners.
-Parallel efforts include EIT Labelled degree programmes, a cross-KIC Higher Education Initiative (HEI) - and the EIT DeepTech Talent Initiative (DTTI), which fosters deep tech expertise with a pipeline of 1 million skilled professionals by 2025.
+Parallel efforts include EIT Labelled degree programmes, a cross-KIC Higher Education Initiative (HEI) - and the EIT Deep Tech Talent Initiative (DTTI), which fosters deep tech expertise with a pipeline of 1 million skilled professionals by 2025.
 This comprehensive approach strives to bridge skill gaps, bolster education ecosystems and propel manufacturing competitiveness.
-It is also aligned with the Digital Education Action Plan (DEAP) and the New European Innovation Agenda (NEIA).
+It is also aligned with the Digital

+Education Action Plan (DEAP) and the New European Innovation Agenda (NEIA).